lucywi/DSI-DC1-admin/asking-for-help.md

 **Note:** Issues can only be reopened by instructors.
 Therefore, should your issue get closed, please create a *new* issue, and if it's applicable to your previous issue, just include a link to the previous issue.

 ### Why?
 Many reasons!
-The biggest is that programmers often have the same question.
+The biggest is that data scientists often have the same question.
 This way, students with the same question can find their answer in one place.

 Additionally, having to articulate the question into words is very helpful in understanding the problem.
 Sometimes, simply articulating the question gives you the answer!